(This is chapter ten of my ongoing memoir of the Internet industry.)

 game_id | game_date | home_team_id | visitor_team_id | home_team_score | visitor_team_score | number_innings

 Shad then wrote the Perl script to display the data, and we had a successful service up and running.
-This felt good, but I had already felt a cold hand around my shoulder.
-Oliver wanted me to work on the advertising system.
+This felt good, and I was really excited to continue to pursue the potential of SQL databases in web publishing.

-And I didn't like advertising, and I wanted to do the fun stuff, the Major League Baseball stuff, the Batman movie stuff, the Vibe Magazine stuff (Vibe Magazine was by far the coolest thing in the Time Inc. stable in 1995).
-But I was introduced to a dapper and bowtied young man named Eduardo Samame, director of business operations for Time Inc. New Media, and I knew it'd be a long time before I built any more baseball databases.
+I hated this.
+It killed me that I had been chosen for this responsibility only because my Sybase experience qualified me for it, which meant I had to miss out on the fun stuff that the younger and less qualified techies were doing: the Major League Baseball stuff, the Batman movie stuff, the Vibe Magazine stuff (Vibe Magazine was by far the coolest thing in the Time Inc. stable in 1995).
+But I had no choice.
+Oliver introduced me to a dapper and bowtied young man named Eduardo Samame, director of business operations for Time Inc. New Media, and I knew it'd be a long time before I built any more baseball databases.

 After two hard weeks at Pathfinder I planned a jaunt to two double Bob Dylan and the Grateful Dead concerts at Giants Stadium in New Jersey.
 I'd always been a Dylan freak, but an unreasonable number of my online friends were committed Deadheads -- Christian Crumlish, Dan Levy, Steve Silberman, David Gans, Nick Meriwether -- and I just loved the hilarious, obsessive and very clever conversations that took place on rec.music.gdead, especially during touring season.
 This would be my first chance to participate in the online Grateful Dead "social network", and I was pretty geeked out about the whole thing.